alexmf91/alexmf91/README.md

 <hr/>

 - 🌱 I’m currently learning **Next.js and Nuxt.js**
-- 💓 Passionate with problem solving
+- 💓 Passionate about problem solving and code, continually learning and working as a team.
 - 💬 Ask me about **Everything you want**

 <hr/>